Alphonse Bertillon: Bertillon system

 The specific anthropological technique practiced by Alphonse Bertillon is often called the Bertillon system.
 This system consisted of five initial measurements — head length, head breadth, length of middle finger, length of the left foot, and length of the cubit.
 Along with these measurements, Bertillon used photography, now known as a mug shot, to complete this system of record.
 These methods of identification were combined into a system for law enforcement officials to access information and images quickly.

 Although the system was based in scientific measures, it was known to have its flaws.
 For example, it may not have been able to accurately apply to children or women, as it was mostly designed for men who had reached full physical maturity and had short hair.

 Alley workers in Minneapolis

 In the late 19th and 20th centuries, black women who were working as prostitutes in Minneapolis, Minnesota, became known as "alley workers".
 The Minneapolis Police Department followed the Bertillon system as a means to identify and document the crimes of these alley workers.
 The system soon became used as a tool to police and categorise these women.

 In order to bypass the system, many black women would use aliases instead of their real names.
-The most common name that was used as an alias was "Mamie", which was also the alias used by Mamie Knight, who was the only surviving photo of an alley worker during the department's period of using the Bertillon system.
+The most common name that was used as an alias was "Mamie", which was also the alias used by Mamie Knight, whose was the only surviving photo of an alley worker during the department's period of using the Bertillon system.
 Her photo is currently located in the St. Paul police department archives.